(previously known as Bleptina dimissalis)

 The caterpillars of this species have been found feeding on the pods of

-The forewings of the adult moth are brown, and each has a vague broad pale band across the middle often containing a dark comma mark.
-The hindwings are plain brown, and also each often has a dark comma mark in the middle.
+The forewings of the adult moth are brown, and each has three transverse pale zigzag lines, a dark comma mark near the middle.
+The hindwings are plain brown, and also each often has a dark comma mark near the middle.
 The moth has a wingspan of about 3 cms.

 The species is found in